Aircraft Pilots

 American pilots

 During the 1920s, the U.S. Navy trained its pilots almost as thoroughly as the Japanese Navy.
 Pilot candidates had to be college graduates who met strict physical standards.
 All received commissions.
 Flight training took two years and emphasis was placed on deflection shooting and cooperative tactics.
 However, in the years just before the war, the Navy shifted its emphasis towards producing larger numbers of good pilots rather than small numbers of superb pilots.
 The flight time requirement dropped to just 305 hours.
-As a result, when war broke out, 75% of U.S. Navy carrier pilots had fewer flight hours than the least qualified Japanese Navy carrier pilot.
+As a result, average pilot experience reached its nadir at about the time of the Battle of Midway, when about 62% of U.S. Navy carrier pilots had fewer flight hours than the least qualified Japanese Navy carrier pilots.

 Tactics